AlGepe/OmniSnippets_JS/docs/generalTips/calculatorPage/searchBar.rst

   :alt: shows the search bar location in the top-right of the calculator page
   :align: center

-  You can find the search bar in the top-right corner of the calculator page (highlighted in red).
+  You can find the search bar in the top-right corner of the calculator page (highlighted in red)

-To find and discover other calculators that might help you or you want to link to, the best way is to use the **search bar** at the top-right of the calculator page.
+To find and discover other calculators that might help you or you might want to link to, the best way is to use the **search bar** at the top-right of the calculator page.

 Start typing in a keyword and the search results will appear underneath.
 The 10 best calculators are shown.